Skip to content

 • If you paraphrase, cite the source explicitly

-• Don't run text through "AI rewriters" hoping to evade detection — fingerprinting catches it
+• Don't run text through "AI rewriters" hoping to evade detection — the substance is still someone else's, and that is what gets reported

 • Translation of others' content without attribution = plagiarism